-• Lenders must use the ending balance as reflected on the most current bank statement, or on the verification of deposit if the date on the verification of deposit is dated after the bank statement.
-Lenders may also opt for a more conservative approach and use a lower figure at their discretion.
+• Lenders must use the balance as reflected on the most current bank statement, or on the verification of deposit if the date on the verification of deposit is dated after the bank statement.
 Electronic printouts are not permitted, unless they are the official electronic statements provided by the banking institution.
 Deposited gift funds require further documentation and calculation.
 Refer to the "Gift Funds" section of this Attachment for further guidance.